Margaret Crowley (speed skater)

 Margaret Crowley (born March 17, 1986, in Saint Paul, Minnesota) is an Olympic speed skater from the United States, who competed in 3000 m and the team pursuit at the 2006 Winter Olympics.

 Margaret ("Maggie") Crowley grew up in the Chicago area and attended Northwestern University for college.

 After the Olympics, Crowley worked in New York City before attending Harvard Business School (Class of 2014).

-Now that she's no longer training for the Olympics, Maggie's found a favorite new exercise in the form of Muay Thai and is an avid lover of guacamole.

 She currently works as a product manager at Drift.